 It’s Not About Us

 Before diving in, I’d like to redirect your thoughts for a moment.
 I believe it’s extremely important to remember that the Bible isn’t all about us.
-It’s never been all about us and it never will be all about us.
-So often in our contemporary American culture we view God’s Word through a lensed focused on ourselves.
-We ask ourselves how can this passage help me?
+It’s never been all about us, and it never will be all about us.
+So often in our contemporary American culture, we view God’s Word through a lensed focused on ourselves.
+We ask ourselves, how can this passage help me?
 What can I get out of this?

 Are these really the questions we should be asking?

 Friends, God’s holy Word is all about Jesus.
-Not you and I. A genuine understanding of our sinfulness and God’s merciful act through Jesus should naturally turn out thoughts towards Him, not back to ourselves.
+Not you and I. A genuine understanding of our sinfulness and God’s merciful act through Jesus should naturally turn out thoughts toward Him, not back to ourselves.
 In reality, we should be asking ourselves what can I do for Him?
 It is only when we fully grasp the depth of God’s mercy and our utter inadequacies that we will understand the true beauty of His goodness.

 Yes, we do reap some incredibly undeserved benefits.
-However, the Bible is ultimately about an amazing God who sent His only Son as a perfect sinless sacrifice for a sin laden world in desperate need of a Redeemer.
+However, the Bible is ultimately about an amazing God who sent His only Son as a perfect sinless sacrifice for a sin-laden world in desperate need of a Redeemer.
 It is about a Son who humbly and willingly came to earth for the sole purpose of dying the death that we deserve to offer us a free gift of pure grace.